Phenotypic-Screening-QMUL/R_General_Use_User_Guides/README.md

 They cover a range of topics:

+00. Getting started with Github - Introduction to GitHub Version Control

 0. Getting started with R/RStudio - Introduction to R programming language and how to get set up - we recommend reading this first!

 1. R Cheat Sheet - A useful collection of code that can be copied in order to perform a variety of basic operations in R such as importing data.